Acrochordus: Geographic range

 Found from western India and Sri Lanka through tropical Southeast Asia to the Philippines, south through the Indonesian island group to Timor, east through New Guinea to the northern coast of Australia to Mussau Island, the Bismarck Archipelago and Guadalcanal Island in the Solomon Islands.

-Commercial exploitation
+Relation to humans

 These animals are rapidly becoming rare as their hides are used for handbags and leather (stripped of scales, of course).
 Numerous attempts have been made by both zoos and private reptile collectors to keep them, but in all cases, they have been reluctant to feed and prone to skin infections.